bryanmylee/svelte-headless-table/README.md

 ### Extensible

 Svelte Headless Table comes with a stable plugin system that allows you to transform and modify every step under the hood.
 If you want extra functionality, you can build it!

-### Svelte-Native

-Svelte Headless Table is designed to work **seamlessly** with Svelte.
-If you love Svelte, you will love Svelte Headless Table.

 ## The Plugin System